mailerlite/wordpress-plugin/trunk/readme.txt

 Use shortcode with form id which you created [mailerlite_form form_id=1].

-= How to display a form in widget areas like a sidebar? = Just add "Mailerlite sign up form widget" and select form you have created
+= How to display a form in widget areas like a sidebar? = Just add "MailerLite sign up form widget" and select form you have created

 = How to display a form in my template files? =